They were trapped looking for gold in a flooded cave. How were they found and will they be rescued?

 It is difficult to overstate the remoteness of the operation in Laos.

 The cave lies in central Xaisomboun province, many hours drive from the nearest cities on muddy roads that have been lashed by the rainy season.
-Rescuers with all their equipment have had to hike into the jungle from just to reach the cave’s entrance.
+Rescuers with all their equipment have had to make a 4-kilometer trek through difficult terrain just to reach the cave’s entrance.

 Remarkably, cave teams are communicating via LAN internet cables that they managed to run deep into the cave, giving clear directions to prevent people from crossing paths on the one-way route.